nyu-devops/lab-travis-ci/README.md

 Run the tests using `nosetests` and `coverage`

     $ nosetests
-    $ coverage report -m --include=server.py
+    $ coverage report -m

 Nose is configured to automatically include the flags `--rednose --with-spec --spec-color --with-coverage` so that red-green-refactor is meaningful.
 If you are in a command shell that supports colors, passing tests will be green while failing tests will be red.

 ## What's featured in the project?

-    * server.py -- the main Service using Python Flask and Redis
+    * routes.py -- the main Service using Python Flask and Redis
-    * test_server.py -- test cases using unittest
+    * test_service.py -- test cases using unittest
     * models.py -- the Pet model that wrappers the Redis database
     * test_pets.py -- unit tests that only test the Pet model
     * .travis.yml -- the Travis CI file that automates testing

-This repo is part of the CSCI-GA.3033-013 DevOps course taught by John Rofrano at NYU Courant Institute of Mathematical Sciences, New York
+This repository is part of the NYU class CSCI-GA.2810-001: DevOps and Agile Methodologies taught by John Rofrano, Adjunct Instructor, NYU Courant Institute of Mathematical Sciences, Graduate Division, Computer Science.